joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Requirements for the group project will be established later.
 The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Wed Apr 10
+- Deliverable 1: Wed Apr 19
-- Deliverable 2: Wed Apr 17
+- Deliverable 2: Wed Apr 26
-- Deliverable 3: Wed Apr 24
-- Deliverable 4: Wed May 1
+- Deliverable 3: Wed May 3
-- Deliverable 5: Mon May 6, 5pm
+- Deliverable 4: Mon May 6, 5pm

 ### Topics